 PUBLIC, 215 Chrystie St, New York, NY 10002

-Located in the East Village (#UJLoves), this is an all-encompassing mini PUBLIC city.
+Located in the Lower East Side (#UJLoves), this is an all-encompassing mini PUBLIC city.
 Designer shop with flowers, deli, restaurant, lounge, garden, coffee station, lounge bar, rooftop bar, arts space/nightclub, 24-hour gym, private events spaces, oh – and rooms.
 This is a hotel, after all.

 PUBLIC set out to be ‘luxury for all’ and they’ve definitely created a design-led world that attracts local hipsters and in-the-know travellers alike.
 This is one buzzy spot.
 Laptops and meetings are present from early doors (and encouraged) and continue ‘til late, and there’s a constant flow of footfall.
 The market spills into the bar, which spills into the restaurant: this is one fluid space.
 It’s the kind of place you could come in for a coffee, stay for lunch, carry on to dance, and end up printing a room key.
 Oops.
 And that’s just how they like it.